Is There A Tinnitus Cure?

 Researchers are working on figuring out how to regenerate these cells in humans.
 Researchers from Japan and the U.S. have been able to regenerate these cells in mice and guinea pigs.
 They took these animals and deafened them and then used gene therapy to deliver genes to the inner ear.
 After a few weeks, they found that the animal had its hearing back.
 Other researchers are using stem cells to do the same thing.
 Now only if we can do that in humans, we can have a tinnitus cure.

 As we discussed earlier, tinnitus is caused by abnormal function in some brain cells that do the function of hearing.
 If we can make these cells reset and quiet down, we can have a tinnitus cure.
 So, how can we do that?
 Well, people are working on it!
-In a study done in our institution (University of California, Irvine), we found that certain sounds can make the ringing go away in about 70% of individuals.
+In a study inspired by Dr. Djalilian from University of California Irvine, we found that certain sounds can make the ringing go away in about 70% of individuals.
 These stimulating sounds that quiet the tinnitus are mathematically related to the same pitches of the tinnitus and the hearing loss.
 Why can’t we use this for everyone?
 It’s not so simple.
 The sounds that quiet the ringing can be pretty annoying on their own.
 Most patients cannot tolerate that tone for more than a few minutes.
 If these cells are quieted down for a long enough period of time, they learn to be quiet.
 This change in the function of brain over time is termed neuroplasticity, which can lead to a cure for tinnitus.